Blandaxt/Code_Wars/README.md

 ## Learned:

 I learned the simple RegExp g Modifier that looks for a string of letters on a global scope.
 This way, it can find all the specified letters i am looking for and change them to the string i input into the function.
 I also used the const block function keyword so the function is run with strict.
 I also used the splace method that went well with the RegExp.

+## Fake binary

+Given a string of digits, you should replace any digit below 5 with '0' and any digit 5 and above with '1'.
+Return the resulting string.

+global main
+extern fakebin

+section .bss
+buffer:    resb  64

+section .data
+digits:    db  "45385593107843568", 0h0

+section .text
+main:
+    mov rdi, digits
+    mov rsi, buffer
+    call fakebin        ; rax <- 01011110001100111
+    ret

+##  Learned:

+I used the for loops to iterate through the number string.
+Then i used the if conditional to measure if that number is greater or less than the string '5'.
+Then i finally replaced every number with either 1 or 0 depending if that number is less than 5 or greater or equal to 5.

+I learned how to set up a variable holding an empty string that will switch to the desired string when it meets the requirements of the if conditional.